Adaptive Address Family Selection for Latency-Sensitive Applications on Dual-stack Hosts: Reproducibility

 \section{Reproducibility}

 This \appendixname\ details the required steps and material to reproduce the results presented in this work.
-All the code developed and data referenced in this section is publicly available under an open-source license~\cite{artefacts, updns}.
+All the code developed and data referenced in this section will be made publicly available under an open-source licence~\cite{artefacts, updns}.
+An archive containing those two repositories was submitted along with this paper.
 The RIPE data that we downloaded and processed is subject to their legal terms~\cite{ripe-terms}.